Our Team

 Sarah Louise Butler

-Sarah serves as the grant program associate for the CYFAR PDTA Center at the University of Minnesota.
-In this role, Sarah provides administrative support, program management, and web content management.
+Ms. Butler serves as the Grant Program Associate for the CYFAR PDTA Center at the University of Minnesota.
+In this role, she manages administrative operations, and program logistics, ensuring the smooth execution of grant-funded activities.

 Coaching Team